oscbyspro/DiffableTextViews/Notes/Swift-Issues-List.md

 # Swift Issues List

-A document with issues that have been worked around.
+A document with issues that have been encountered.

 ## FormatStyle: UInt(64) > Int(64).max crashes.